South Wichita man shows goodwill through labor, avoiding fines for those in need

 Ruth looks at the list of people needing help put out by the Metropolitan Area Building and Construction Department.
 He then assesses the property’s needs himself and finally puts a call to help on the Neighbors Indeed Facebook page, recruiting people with various talents.

-Back in February, Ruth and crew made progress on a property on south Pattie street.
+Back in February, Ruth and the crew made progress on a property on South Pattie street.
 The home had an excessive storage situation spilling outside the home and impacting the people who lived there after a relative passed away.
 Their cleanup efforts got the property back up to speed.

 “It’s really transformative to go and help someone even though its not solving the core problem, the root problem, it brings relief,” Ruth told KSN.